0xcadams/proof-of-residency/README.md

 This will not increase the size of your contract, it will only add the appropriate function selectors to the compiled bytecode (as long as you don't use the `new` keyword and create a new Proof of Residency contract!)

-The API for the Proof of Residency ERC-721 is documented extensively in the contract and in the [whitepaper](WHITEPAPER.md).
+The API for the Proof of Residency ERC-721 is documented extensively in the [contract](packages/contracts/contracts/ProofOfResidency.sol) and the [whitepaper](WHITEPAPER.md).

 ### Contract Addresses